SpeedWeed

 SpeedWeed is an American cannabis delivery company headquartered in Los Angeles, California.
-Founded in 2011 by AJ and Gene Gentile, the company is one of the largest in the industry and services more than 20,000 clients in over 6,000 square miles within Los Angeles and Orange County.
+Founded in 2011 by AJ and Gino Gentile, the company is one of the largest in the industry and services more than 20,000 clients in over 6,000 square miles within Los Angeles and Orange County.

 History

-Brothers AJ and Gene Gentile began working in the cannabis business together with the start of an edible company named Baked Bears.
+Brothers AJ and Gino Gentile began working in the cannabis business together with the start of an edible company named Baked Bears.
 The brand was picked up by dispensaries around the L.A. area.
 Shortly after, the brothers changed their focus from production to delivery.
 The Gentile's and AJ's wife Jen, decided that they would create a delivery company that would be in compliance with all of the L.A. regulations.
-Before launching the delivery service in 2011, AJ studied the operations manuals from delivery services such as Papa Johns, Domino's and FedEx, and developed SpeedWeed's business plan.
+Before launching the delivery service in 2011, AJ studied the operations manuals from delivery services such as Papa John's, Domino's, and FedEx, and developed SpeedWeed's business plan.